Alternatives to Taking a Leave

 The Office for Inclusive Community offers campus programming, facilitated constructive dialogues, community service opportunities through SEEDS, and support for students as they explore the intersection of their identities.
 The OIC also coordinates the Peer Mentor Program to assist first year and transfer students by pairing them with a peer mentor who provides guidance and support throughout the first year.

 Each residence hall community is assigned a House Adviser (HA), a current student who lives in the residence hall and helps build community, mediate conflicts and assist students in navigating campus resources.
 HAs routinely plan community events and activities to help students meet their floormates and peers with similar interests.
-Students who would like to discuss situations related to their housing are encouraged to contact their HA or Resident Director.
+Students who would like to discuss situations related to their housing are encouraged to contact their HA or Area Coordinator.

 Center for Life Beyond Reed